 The latest diagnostic techniques are available on The Ocular Oncology Service and include specialized tumor photography, angiography, computerized optical coherence tomography (OCT) and fundus autofluorescence imaging (FAF).
 In addition, full time ophthalmic ultrasound technicians perform high frequency imaging of the anterior eye as well as low frequency ocular and orbital imaging.

 Many of these techniques were either discovered or investigated on The Ocular Oncology Service, resulting a number of landmark publications.
 Some of these studies are listed below.

-These changes have resulted in a more comprehensive oncology service for patients and a greater exposure for residents, medical students, and fellows.
+In addition, our specialized technology, personnel and the guidance of Dr. Finger has resulted in a more comprehensive oncology service for patients and a greater exposure for residents, medical students, and fellows.

 Other examinations performed when necessary:

-In addition to the didactic lectures, the examination and treatment of patients often generate spontaneous lectures in the clinical setting.
+The Ocular Tumor Service curriculum is organized so that there are 3 hours of didactic instruction and attendance at lectures is mandatory.
+In addition, the diagnosis and treatment of patients often generate spontaneous lectures in the clinical setting.
 Elements of patient education and informed consent are also discussed.

 From their experience residents are expected to form a differential diagnosis, describe how that diagnosis was made, and suggest methods of treatment.
 During each clinic session, individual residents are asked questions and an assessment is made about their current knowledge and reading habits.

 Read more about the Resident Training Program in Ophthalmology.